 - Location: G.S.B.
 Sports Club Ground, Near S.N.D.T.
 Women's College, R.A.
 Kidwai Road, King's Circle, Matunga (central Mumbai).

 - Nearest Railway Station: Kings Circle on the Harbour Line and Matunga on the Central Line.

-- When to Visit: This Ganesh idol only stays for the first five days of the festival, so see it early.
+- When to Visit: This Ganesh idol only stays for the first five days of the festival, so see it before September 6.

 More information is available from the GSB Seva Mandal website.

 The Andhericha Raja is to the Mumbai suburbs what the Lalbaugcha Raja is to south Mumbai.
 The mandal was established in 1966 by the workers of the Tobacco company, Tata Special Steel and Excel Industries Ltd, who moved from Lalbaug to be closer to their factories.

 Compared to many other famous mandals in Mumbai, the idol isn't as towering or imposing.
 However, it has a reputation for fulfilling wishes.
 The mandal's theme is usually a replica of a significant temple in India.

 - Location: Veera Desai Road, Azad Nagar, Andheri West (western Mumbai suburbs).